Tongue-Tie and Lip-Tie Surgery

 Frenectomy in Massachusetts

 A frenectomy can be life-altering and significantly improve oral health and function for both infants and adults.
 Contact Premier Center for Oral, Dental Implant & Facial Surgery today for a consultation with one of our board-certified, highly skilled oral surgeons.
-We will examine your or your child’s health and determine if a frenectomy is the right treatment for your oral health needs.
+We will examine your or your child’s health and determine if a frenectomy is the right treatment for their safety, comfort, and oral health needs.